arXiv/accessibility2024/source/index.md

 | 4:40pm | **Closing Roundtable** | Converging on a shared path towards accessible research papers. | |

 ## Discussion
+Welcome!
 Use this discussion board for general comments about the forum.
-More focused discussions can be found on other topical pages.
+More focused discussions can be found on other topical pages in the sidebar navigation.